WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 Random Pursued/Unpusued Fileman Indexing Bugs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I have had multiple issues where Fileman would not create certain indexes.
-One of them has been remedied in MSC Fileman (DIC varaible is not definied for
+One of them has been remedied in MSC Fileman (DIC variable is not defined for
 DBS calls); while another has not (conditional subfile whole file indexes don't
 seem to get fired).
 Both of them made me double check why my code didn't work,
 and I found out it's because an index was not created.
 This was apparently